Canadian ICO founder arrested; investors all over the world may be out at least $80 million

 4. And then there are trips on yachts and private jets:

 5. And wait, he has a horse called Sultan:

 Dreams of making the world a better place

 Aziz Com Mirza wrote on Instagram that he had developed an “inner superhero”.
 In addition to soliciting funds for his ICO and network clubs, he solicited funds to allegedly feed millions of starving people in India every year.
 I heard from one Canadian who gave him thousands of dollars to feed the poor.
-He explains, below, from the comfort of a US$500,000 Rolls Royce how he wants to leave the world better than he found it:
+Mirza explains in the video below, from the comfort of a US$500,000 Rolls Royce, how he wants to leave the world better than he found it: